gradle/gradle/subprojects/docs/src/docs/release/notes.md

         conf {
             resolutionStrategy {
                 versionSelection {
-                    all { VersionSelection selection ->
                     // Accept the newest version that matches the dynamic selector
-                        // but does not end with "-experimental". if (selection.requested.group == 'org.sample'
+                    // but does not end with "-experimental". all { VersionSelection selection ->
+                        if (selection.requested.group == 'org.sample'
                                 && selection.requested.name == 'api'
                                 && selection.candidate.version.endsWith('-experimental')) {
                             selection.reject()
                         }
                     }

+                    // Rules can consider component metadata as well
+                    // Accept the highest version with a branch of 'testing' or a status of 'milestone' all { VersionSelection selection, IvyModuleDescriptor descriptor, ComponentMetadata metadata -> if (selection.requested.group == 'org.sample'
+                                && selection.requested.name == 'api'
+                                && (descriptor.branch == 'testing' || metadata.status == 'milestone')) {
+                            selection.accept()
                         }
                     }
                 }
+            }
+        }
+    }
     dependencies {
         conf "org.sample:api:1.+"
     }

-    }
+See the [userguide section](userguide/dependency_management.html#version_selection_rules) on version selection rules for further information.

 ## Promoted features